timescale/docs/timescaledb/how-to-guides/compression/decompress-chunks.md

 expensive than inserting data into an uncompressed chunk, so decompressing the chunk is also a good idea if you need to backfill large amounts of data.

+If you are using TimescaleDB 4.2 or later, decompression is automated when you ingest older data.
+For earlier versions of TimescaleDB, you need to perform decompression manually.

 <highlight type="tip">
 When you are planning your compression strategy, make sure you leave enough additional storage capacity for decompressing chunks if you need to.